With these tips, you can absolutely make inexpensive Thanksgiving table decor that looks amazing and is easy to pull together.

 - Wood storage crates

-Because we had so much on hand already, I estimate that we only spent about $100 on decor to take care of a buffet table, dinner table, and appetizers.
+Because we had so much on hand already, I we only spent about $100 on decor and disposables for a table set for 7.

 Now, it’s Your Turn

 Yes, you can have stunning and inexpensive Thanksgiving table decor.
 Just remember to: